Following system colour scheme Selected dark colour scheme Selected light colour scheme

 • The key is not in S.

-• The key is non-required
+• The key is non-required.

-• The key’s value type is consistent with T
+• The key’s value type is consistent with T.

 • The key is not in S.

-• For each non-read-only item in B, its value type is consistent with the corresponding value type in A. [Edit: if the corresponding key with the same name cannot be found in ``A``, “__extra_items__” is considered the corresponding key.]
+• For each non-read-only item in A, its value type is assignable to the corresponding value type in B, and the corresponding key is not read-only in B.

 The following examples illustrate these checks in action.

-class Movie(TypedDict, closed=True):
+class Movie(TypedDict, extra_items=int | None):

 name: str

-class MovieDetails(TypedDict, closed=True):
+class MovieDetails(TypedDict, extra_items=int | None):

 name: str